News Headlines

 Amid crisis, fact whispers and fear screams.

 Communication experts will tell you fear is the best tool to get peoples attention and support.
 In the days after the Fukushima accident there were nuclear alarmists coming out from the woodwork in every direction.
-Dr Helen Caldicott, a well known anti-nuclear activist for over 30 years, stated "...hundreds of thousands of Japanese will be dying within two weeks of acute radiation illness" and Guy Rundle stated "The Japanese crews will slough their skin and muscles, and bleed out internally under the full glare of the world media".
+Dr Helen Caldicott, a well known anti-nuclear activist for over 30 years, stated "...hundreds of thousands of Japanese will be dying within two weeks of acute radiation illness" and also stating she wouldn't eat any food grown in Europe because of "radiation" exposure from Chernobyl and Guy Rundle stated "The Japanese crews will slough their skin and muscles, and bleed out internally under the full glare of the world media".
 Yet not one person died.

 As Dr William Reville (Environmental Radiation Committee of the Radiological Protection Institute of Ireland) stated "It is alarming that amateur opinion in the specialised areas of health and radiation would take such strong precedence in the public mind over the considered study of hundreds of scientists."
 The media are largely to blame by alarmist reporting and by comments from journalists who by and large have no scientific training and so are unable to correctly interpret scientific data.
 The World Health Organisation has clearly stated that the major health affect of Chernobyl is this very irrational fear.
 People in these regions suffer depression because they think they have been poisoned yet the World Health Organisation states this is not the case.